simov/purest/README.md

 > Refer to the [provider configuration][provider-configuration] section for a full list of all available configuration options

-Using the above configuration Purest knows how to construct the absolute URL `https://www.googleapis.com/youtube/v3/channels` for the [channels][channels-endpoint] endpoint.
+Using the above configuration Purest knows how to construct the absolute URL `https://www.googleapis.com/youtube/v3/channels` for the [channels][youtube-channels] endpoint.

 Given the above configuration you can use the so called `__default` path as well: